OSMDA: OpenStreetMap-based Domain Adaptation for Remote Sensing VLMs: Related Works

 \subsubsection{Pseudo-labeling pipelines.}

-The practical challenge of constructing large RS instruction datasets has driven a broad range of automated labeling strategies, with an observable trend toward increasingly powerful external models.
-GeoChat~\cite{kuckreja2024geochat} generated its 318k-sample instruction corpus by prompting Vicuna to reformat existing task-specific RS datasets into VQA and captioning templates -- an early, cheap approach that keeps the teacher lightweight but limits semantic richness and visual grounding.
-SkyEyeGPT's SkyEye-968k dataset \cite{ZHAN202564} took an even more conservative stance, relying primarily on rule-based conversation templates derived from public RS annotations, with model-generated content kept minimal to control quality.
-GeoPix built its GeoPixInstruct dataset \cite{10994415} from detection corpora and deployed GPT-4o~\cite{openai2024gpt4o} with few-shot spatial arrangement examples to generate instance-level descriptions, further refining a subset through human-in-the-loop GPT-4o~\cite{openai2024gpt4o} fine-tuning.
-SkySenseGPT~\cite{luo2024skysensegptfinegrainedinstructiontuning} escalated both scale and teacher strength: its FIT-RS corpus of 1.8 million samples is built on the manually annotated STAR scene-graph dataset, with TinyLLaVA~\cite{zhou2024tinyllava}, GPT-3.5, and GPT-4~\cite{openai2023gpt4} applied for initial image detailed captioning, while relation-reasoning instructions are generated in a rule-based manner.
-VHM~\cite{Pang_Weng_Wu_Li_Liu_Sun_Li_Wang_Feng_Xia_He_2025} followed a similar escalation, generating its VersaD pretraining corpus of 1.4 million images via few-shot Gemini Vision \cite{geminiteam2023gemini} prompting, explicitly instructing the model to include metadata, object attributes, and scene context that simpler pipelines omit, then using language-only Gemini to construct VersaD-Instruct fine-tuning dataset.
-LHRS-Bot-Nova~\cite{LI2025539} used Share-Captioner~\cite{chen2023sharegpt4v} for its LHRS-Align-Recap pretraining dataset over 1.1 million images, paired with their OpenStreetMap features, and GPT-4V~\cite{openai2023gpt4} for its LHRS-Instruct-Plus instruction tuning dataset.
-EarthDial~\cite{Soni_2025_CVPR} pushed scale to its current extreme, generating over 11 million instruction pairs spanning multiple modalities, using InternLM-XComposer2~\cite{NEURIPS2024_4b06cddd} for captioning across a mix of real RS datasets and OSM-aligned imagery.
+The practical challenge of constructing large RS instruction datasets has driven a broad range of automated labeling strategies, with a clear trend toward increasingly powerful external models.
+GeoChat~\cite{kuckreja2024geochat} generated its 318k-sample corpus by prompting Vicuna to reformat existing RS datasets into VQA and captioning templates, while SkyEyeGPT~\cite{ZHAN202564} relied primarily on rule-based conversation templates derived from public RS annotations.
+GeoPix~\cite{10994415} used GPT-4o ~\cite{openai2024gpt4o} with few-shot spatial examples to generate instance-level descriptions and further refined part of the dataset through human-in-the-loop tuning.
+SkySenseGPT~\cite{luo2024skysensegptfinegrainedinstructiontuning} combined TinyLLaVA, \cite{zhou2024tinyllava} GPT-3.5, and GPT-4 \cite{openai2023gpt4} for detailed caption generation on the STAR scene-graph dataset, while relation-reasoning instructions were produced through rules.
+VHM~\cite{Pang_Weng_Wu_Li_Liu_Sun_Li_Wang_Feng_Xia_He_2025} generated its VersaD corpus using few-shot Gemini Vision \cite{geminiteam2023gemini} prompting and employed language-only Gemini to create its instruction dataset.
+LHRS-Bot-Nova~\cite{LI2025539} combined Share-Captioner \cite{chen2023sharegpt4v} for large-scale image-text pretraining with GPT-4V \cite{openai2023gpt4} for instruction generation, while EarthDial~\cite{Soni_2025_CVPR} scaled to over 11 million multimodal instruction pairs using InternLM-XComposer2 \cite{NEURIPS2024_4b06cddd} for captioning across diverse RS and OSM-aligned imagery.